JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 9. Brain Break
 Note this is slightly different than brain loading.
 Brain loading happens at the start of a project.
 Brain break happens at the end of a big chunk of work.

 I've noticed that when I put in a ton of work and make a huge leap in my understanding of a new subject that my brain feels fatigued.
-The brain stupor is not surprising, but after that gigantic leap it hard to continue to push a little farther.
+The brain stupor is not surprising, but after that gigantic leap it's hard to continue to push a little farther.

 For example, a good analogy is I just ran five miles, but doing an extra twenty feet feels impossible.
-If I put down the work for like two weeks, and focus on something else, it's lot easier for me to dial-in.
-I think my brain needs a timeout in order to rewires the synapses.
+If I put down the work for like two weeks, and focus on something else, it's a lot easier for me to dial-in.
+I think my brain needs a timeout in order to rewire the synapses.
 After that it's easy to push forward.

 #### 10. It's Not on Your Shoulders
 You are not responsible for the security of the company.
 The company is responsible for the security.
 If the company is hacked, it's not your fault.
 Fortunately, I've been lucky in that I've never had a big breach during any of my tenures, but even if it happens, it's not on you.
 You might have a better understanding of the threat since you have an offensive background, but you don't dictate what the company and management decides to prioritize